atthecodeface/grip/doc/configuration.md

 Because the environment is a global namespace, repository-specific environment files should be named appropriately.

+The grip repository-local environment has some implicit variables:

+* GRIP_REPO_PATH  - the absolute path of the git repository - this
+  will be a subdirectory of GRIP_ROOT_PATH

 The environment is part of the environment exported in .grip/local.env.sh.

 ## workflow - string